jatinsri25/QuirkQuack/README.md

 - `GET /api/messages/:id` - Get messages for a conversation
 - `GET /api/users` - Get users for sidebar

-## Contributing
+## Development

-1. Fork the repository
+This project is actively maintained by Jatin Srivastava.
+If you find any bugs or have suggestions for improvements, please:

-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+1. Open an issue to discuss the problem or feature
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+2. Fork the repository and create a feature branch
-4. Push to the branch (`git push origin feature/amazing-feature`)
+3. Make your changes
-5. Open a Pull Request
+4. Submit a pull request

 ## Acknowledgments